mna/algo/README.md

 complexities, with benchmarks to back those up.

-That being said, please do rise an issue or send a pull request if there is an obvious optimization missing or if something is not quite right.
+That being said, please do rise an issue or send a pull request if there is an obvious optimization missing or if an implementation is not quite right.

 Once generics land officially, I will update the code to build with the proper constraints and type arguments.
-For now, it is a mix of inline comments and type aliases to bring the syntax close to the generics one, e.g.:
+For now, it is a mix of inline comments and type aliases to bring the syntax close to the generics one, and the generic `T` is aliased to `int`, e.g.:

 ```go
 // in package search, file binary.go